James Olds Distinguished University Professor of Psychology and Neuroscience

 - How does fear relate to desire?

-We use optogenetic, drug microinjection, and other painless techniques to manipulate neural components of mesocorticolimbic systems in rodents, combined with sophisticated behavioral analysis techniques to assess changes in reward learning, ‘liking’, and ‘wanting’ or other motivation processes.
-Each graduate student in our lab has an individualized research program focused on a selection from these topics guided by their own interests.
+Our lab has used optogenetic, drug microinjection, and other painless techniques to manipulate neural components of mesocorticolimbic systems in rodents, combined with sophisticated psychological and behavioral analysis techniques to assess changes in reward learning, ‘liking’ vs ‘wanting’, and other motivations and emotions.

 Recent Representative Publications